NeonNautilus/DuckHunter/README.md

 # DuckHunter
 Duck Hunter game made in Javascript by ChatGPT

+R - to Reload,
+Mouse click to shoot

-R - to Reload, Miss more then 5 ducks and its game over.
+Miss more then 5 ducks and its game over.